The NT EPA is preparing to implement the Northern Territory Government's newly reformed environmental regulatory regime.

 - Guidance preparing EIS G8 public comment

-- Guidance proponents stakeholder engagement draft consultation
+- Guidance proponents stakeholder engagement and consultation